Thomas Sherwood (martyr): Death

 Twice racked with a view to extracting details of houses where the Roman Catholic Mass was celebrated, Thomas kept silent.
 As a result, he was then thrown into a dungeon to rot, where he endured hunger and cold for three winter months.
 The cell was below the water line, and as the Thames rose with the tide, rats would be driven into the dark chamber.
 The only concession that William Roper, Thomas More's son-in-law, could obtain was permission to supply him with straw to lie upon.
 Roper sent money to Sherwood's jailer in order to purchase food, but the funds were returned as the Lieutenant would not allow Sherwood benefit of any alms.

-After a hasty trial, and the sentence of hanging, drawning and quartering, carried out on 7 February 1578 at Tyburn, where he was cut down while still alive.
+After a hasty trial, and the sentence of hanging, drawing and quartering, carried out on 7 February 1578 at Tyburn, where he was cut down while still alive.
 Sherwood was 27 years of age.

 Sherwood's mother, being repeatedly discovered at Mass, was intermittently imprisoned for a total of fourteen years.
 In the end, she died in prison, having exhausted whatever funds she had to provide for her maintenance.
 His brother, John, left for the continent, where he joined the Jesuits.